Effective: March 30, 2009

 Sexual misconduct may vary in its severity and consists of a range of behavior or attempted behavior.
 It can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
 Sexual misconduct can occur between members of the same or different sex and can also occur while individuals are fully clothed.
 Sexual misconduct includes, but is not limited to, the following examples of prohibited conduct:

 Sexual assault is an extreme form of sexual misconduct and represents a continuum of conduct from forcible rape to nonphysical forms of pressure that compel individuals to engage in sexual activity against their will.
 In Iowa, the terms "rape" and "sexual assault" fall under the legal definition of "sexual abuse," which includes any sex act done by force or against the will of another.
-Examples of sexual assault under this policy include, but are not limited to the following behaviors when consent is not present:
+Examples of sexual assault under this policy include, but are not limited to the following behaviors or attempted behaviors when consent is not present:

 Sexual exploitation involves taking non-consensual sexual advantage of another person, even though the behavior might not constitute one of the other sexual misconduct offenses.
 Examples can include, but are not limited to the following behaviors: